-Database Flush Flush data buffer caches at start of each test iteration Select to clear data buffer caches between iterations.
+Į Flush data buffer caches at start of each test iteration Select to clear data buffer caches between iterations.
 Note: To perform this action, the Oracle database account must have certain privileges.
-In Oracle 9i, the ALTER SESSION privilege is required.
 In Oracle 10g or later, the ALTER SYSTEM privilege is required.
-Flush shared pool at start of each test iteration Select to clear shared pool between iterations.
-Note: To perform this action, the Oracle database account must have the ALTER SYSTEM privilege.
+Flush shared pool at start of each test iteration Select to clear shared pool between iterations. i Note: To perform this action, the Oracle database account must have the ALTER SYSTEM privilege.